-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 27.00 \$5,356,578 All Programs T Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 27.00 \$5,356,578 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, materials, and a vacancy savings factor.
 0.00 \$474,238 Learning and Development Office of Organizational Excellence (OOE) reorganization - Following the adoption of the FY 2023 Approved Budget, OOE was consolidated into the Department.
 This reorganization included a reallocation of 1.00 FTE for a Senior HR Analyst position.
 1.00 \$141,018 All Programs Professional services reduction - Reduction of funding for Gartner consulting services and informational resources for HR industry news.
 This represents an efficiency savings and will have minimal impact on services provided outside Human Resources.
-0.00 (\$27,500) Employee Benefits Benefits Consultant - The proposed budget includes \$190,000 for contracting with a Broker of Record to ensure that the City negotiates the fairest prices for insurance and other benefits.
+0.00 (\$27,500) Employee Benefits Benefits Consultant - The approved budget includes \$190,000 for contracting with a Broker of Record to ensure that the City negotiates the fairest prices for insurance and other benefits.
 This will help control overall benefit costs, and contribute to Council's priority of making Alexandria an employer of choice by enhancing value to employees.
-0.00 \$190,000 Talent Acquisition Recruitment Outreach - To position the City as an employer of choice, the Proposed Budget includes a one-time increase of \$50,000 for additional funding for advertising and recruitment.
+0.00 \$190,000 Talent Acquisition Recruitment Outreach - To position the City as an employer of choice, the approved budget includes a one-time increase of \$50,000 for additional funding for advertising and recruitment.
 This will improve the City's ability to target and reach diverse talent.
-0.00 \$50,000 Employee Benefits Outsourcing Leave of Absence - The proposed budget includes additional funding to contract an external manager for the City's leave of absence policy.
+0.00 \$50,000 Employee Benefits Outsourcing Leave of Absence - The approved budget includes additional funding to contract an external manager for the City's leave of absence policy.
 This will streamline how requests are processed, improving the employee experience, while also limiting future City liability.
-0.00 \$100,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 28.00 \$6,284,334
+0.00 \$100,000 Market Rate Adjustment The FY 2024 Approved Budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$72,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 28.00 \$6,356,334